 Fiora was old as time itself, yet young and beautiful as the spring.
 Her long flowing hair was multicolored like all the Truffula trees, adorned with flowers; sometimes it changed depending on her mood.
 Her pale green skin had thick and thin vines with tiny leaves embedded all over her body.
 Her cheeks glittered with silvery specks.
 Her eyes were mossy green with earthen speckles, filled with life, innocence and love.
 Her ears were pointed.
 She wore a long flowing dress of dark green.
 Her voice was soft like a whispering wind with a silvery lilt.
 With a touch or a step, plants would grow: anything from a flower to a small Truffula tree...depending on how she felt.
 Her touch could also heal anything.

-The animals of the Truffula forest adored Fiora, following her everywhere.
+The animals of the Truffula forest adored the forest sprite, following her everywhere.
 She would play and sing with them in a soprano voice: she harmonized with the humming-fish, serenaded with the bar-ba-loots and sang with the swomee-swans.
 Fiora enjoyed the peaceful valley: the fresh air, clean water, the animals...and mostly the Truffula trees.

-Yes, it was blissful in the Truffula forest.
+Yes, life was blissful in the Truffula forest.

-On a particularly beautiful day, Fiora lay on the grass, feeling sleepy; her eyes fluttered shut, enjoying the atmosphere: the summer breeze, the sweet aroma of the trees, the sounds of the woodland creatures.
+On a beautiful day, Fiora lay on the grass, feeling sleepy; her eyes fluttered shut, enjoying the atmosphere: the summer breeze, the sweet aroma of the trees, the sounds of the woodland creatures.
 Just as she was about to drift off into a blissful sleep, there was a strange noise in the distance.
-Fiora raised her head and looked in the direction of where it came from.
+Fiora raised her head, looking in the direction of where it came from.